Nico15037/fancy-discord-github-commits/README.md

 }
 ```

-If you want it to be a bit more human-readable like the above example, run it through [JSONLint](https://jsonlint.com)
+When you've made it, paste it into [JSONLint](https://jsonlint.com) and click `Validate JSON`
-Make sure to click `Prettify` (if it isn't automatically done for you)
+This will also make it a bit more human-readable like the example above

 > [!NOTE]
 The end-result color code is not a normal hex code (even if your editor showed otherwise!)
 This is because JSON does not support hexadecimal, so it has to be stored as a decimal
-\- which is to say you may need to convert it to decimal if you're directly editing the raw embed.
+\- so you may need to convert it to decimal if you're directly editing the embed.

 ## Github Variables
 ###### Customizing the embed based on the commit (the cool part)